Meet Marianne

 Diagnosis

-Since managing my health was over my PCP’s head, he referred me to an urgent assessment clinic where an internist investigated causes of secondary hypertension.
+In 2016, I was finally referred to an urgent assessment clinic where an internist investigated causes of secondary hypertension.
 Bingo!
 At last, I received the 25-year-overdue positive ARR.
 It was summer, and my PCP was on vacation.
 His replacement, a brilliant physician, helped me figure out the results.
 He drew a table with rows and columns to picture the impact on test results of each of the antihypertensives I had tried over the previous weeks.
 He kept me on non-interfering drugs for the rest of the summer, and re-ordered the test, which came back positive again.

 I then started studying primary aldosteronism as if I had to take a medical board exam.
 I knew my life depended on it since, until then, the care I had received had been inappropriate.
 I joined an online support group, and learned about the absolute necessity for patients with PA to reduce their sodium intake.
 To this day, not a single physician has ever recommended that to me.
 It made my blood pressure manageable again, and literally cleared my head.